vdesabou/kafka-docker-playground-docs/docs/playground topic set-schema-compatibility.md

 # playground topic set-schema-compatibility

 🛡️ Change topic's schema compatibility

+Sets the compatibility level on the subjects of the topic, which is
+what you relax to let an otherwise rejected schema evolution through,
+for instance to reproduce a schema compatibility issue.

 ## Usage